4dn-dcic/foursight/docs/getting_started.md

 Foursight itself is based around the concepts of 'checks', which operate on the server(s) you set it up with.
 Each check is supposed to do some small-ish amount of computation, record results, and then store itself using AWS S3.
 The endpoints for the Chalice application (defined in app.py) determine the which checks are called, when results are fetched, and the associated scheduling.
 It also builds a simple front end using Jinja2 to visualize check results, though if you if you love JSON, viewing the endpoints directly is completely fine.

-Checks are defined in individual files (called check modules) and grouped together into check groups, which are run as units.
-For example, if you made a bunch of checks that you wanted to run daily, you would create a group for these checks and schedule it to run on a CloudWatch CRON in app.py.
-Currently check groups are defined in check_groups.py.
-An example check module is system_checks.py.
-More details on how to write checks and check groups are below.
+Checks are defined in individual files (called check modules), which live in the chalicelib/check directory.
+The organization and scheduling of checks in done in chalicelib/check_setup.json.
+For example, if you made a bunch of checks that you wanted to run daily, you would create entries for each of these checks in the check setup and schedule them to use the `morning_checks` schedule, which is tied to a AWS CloudWatch CRON.
+An example check module is chalicelib/checks/system_checks.py.
+More details on how to write checks and the check_setup are below.

 ## Installing dependencies
 Before developing with Foursight, you must install the required Python packages and set up your AWS credentials locally.
 It is best practice to use a virtual environment.
 Packages can be installed with pip using the following command from the root Foursight directory: